 What to visit in Madeira

 #16 Despite being a subtropical destination with good weather all year round, Madeira (island) is not a beach destination.
-In fact, the island has relatively few beaches and none with natural white/golden sand.
+In fact, there are relatively few beaches in Madeira and none with natural white/golden sand.

 However, we have to mention that in Calheta and Machico, there are beaches with golden sand, but they are artificial beaches with imported sand.
 There’s nothing wrong with that, and the beaches are quite inviting but not natural.